-[Analysis] Meloni-Orban: the new EU 'power couple' but for how long?
+[Analysis] Meloni-Orbán: the new EU 'power couple' but for how long?

 Analysis

-Meloni-Orban: the new EU 'power couple' but for how long?
+Meloni-Orbán: the new EU 'power couple' but for how long?

 Italian prime minister Georgia Meloni flipped her friendly ties with Hungarian prime minister Viktor Orbán to come out looking like a major power broker at this week's EU summit.

-But their friendship is more shallow and brittle than it appeared, while Orbán may to prove to be a burden to her in the end, some analysts say.
+But their friendship is more shallow and brittle than it appeared, while Orbán may ultimately prove to be a burden to her ambitions, some analysts say.

 Join EUobserver today